alastairgarner/SN-challenge/report.md

 ## Data background

 The data used for these analyses cover the first six week of the core programme for 428 users - 390 of which completed the programme and 38 who left.
 This data encompasses the activity of users, with a focus on their messaging behaviour, but also any activities/events they've logged through the app.
-With these metrics, I've sought to identify any significant differences in behaviour between users who churn and those who do not.
+With these metrics, I've sought to identify any differences in behaviour between users who churn and those who do not.